OpenAngelArena/oaa/docs/events.md

 ## Client to Server

 ### gamelength_vote
 Vote on the length of the game.

-Passes string `vote` directly.
+**vote**
 Type: `string`
 Either "**short**" "**normal**" or "**long**"

 ### ngp_selection
 Sent when a player has made their selection for a given Need/Greed/Pass instance.
-Passes object with the following keys.

 **id**
 Type: `string` or `number`